Ernanm280/Azure-network-protocols/README.md

 <br>
 <br>

-- Apply the `ICMP` filter in Wireshark
+Applied the `ICMP` filter in Wireshark to only display ICMP traffic.

 <img width="1549" height="910" alt="image" src="https://github.com/user-attachments/assets/323c53f5-4739-415c-8b1d-3341100f01c9" />

 <br>
 <br>

-- **Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM**
+**Retrieved the private IP address of the Ubuntu VM (linux-vm) and attempted to ping it from within the Windows 10 VM**
-1. Opening the Ubuntu VM in Azure
+1. Open the Ubuntu VM in Azure
 2. Navigate to the **Overview/Properties tab**
 3. Check under **Networking**
 4. Locate Private IP address (**172.16.0.5**)